ncl-icb-analytics/Scrape-NHSE-AE-Data/README.md

   - `national_ae_data.csv`: Contains all the combined data.
   - `ncl_ae_data.csv`: Contains filtered data for specified local trusts.

+## Column Headers

+The combined CSV files will have the following columns:
+  - Period
+  - Org Code
+  - Parent Org
+  - Org name
+  - A&E attendances Type 1
+  - A&E attendances Type 2
+  - A&E attendances Other A&E Department
+  - A&E attendances Booked Appointments Type 1
+  - A&E attendances Booked Appointments Type 2
+  - A&E attendances Booked Appointments Other Department
+  - Attendances over 4hrs Type 1
+  - Attendances over 4hrs Type 2
+  - Attendances over 4hrs Other Department
+  - Attendances over 4hrs Booked Appointments Type 1
+  - Attendances over 4hrs Booked Appointments Type 2
+  - Attendances over 4hrs Booked Appointments Other Department
+  - Patients who have waited 4-12 hs from DTA to admission
+  - Patients who have waited 12+ hrs from DTA to admission
+  - Emergency admissions via A&E - Type 1
+  - Emergency admissions via A&E - Type 2
+  - Emergency admissions via A&E - Other A&E department
+  - Other emergency admissions

 ## License

 This repository is dual licensed under the Open Government v3 & MIT.
 All code and outputs are subject to Crown Copyright.